 Never put it near fire or put it in the microwave

-It would simply render the medical DMSO useless and kill the efficacy of it.
+It would simply render the medical DMSO useless and kill its efficacy.

-To conclude, keeping in mind its wonderful chemical and biological composition of medical DMSO, each research continues to beat our expectations as to what a by-product solvent can do on its own.
+To conclude, keeping in mind the wonderful chemical and biological composition of medical DMSO, each research continues to beat our expectations as to what a by-product solvent can do on its own.

 Its medical and industrial uses remain super utilitarian.